Q4/23 Report

 “Looking to the future, the reintroduction of Britain’s empty homes to the market should be treated as more than a solution to the vacant building headache, but a catalyst for future transformation.
 Indeed, the revitalisation of these neglected properties has the potential to breathe new life into local communities, while the boosted supply of homes should contribute to creating a more equitable housing market.

-“With our wide range of bridging loans and buy-to-let mortgages, Market Financial Solutions (MFS) is eager and ready to assist investors looking to take on an empty or derelict property in the months and years to come.”
+“With our wide range of bridging loans and buy-to-let mortgages, Market Financial Solutions is eager and ready to assist investors looking to take on an empty or derelict property in the months and years to come.”

 – Paresh Raja, CEO, Market Financial Solutions